flngsquirrl/SPractice/README.md

 ### Create an exercise

 Give the exercise a name and, optionally, a description.
-You can stop here, if this is the information your want to use as a template.
+You can stop here, if this is what you want to use as a template.
 Or continue by settings its type, duration and intensity.

 <p float="left">